 Sepsis is a highly complex disease caused by the dysregulation of the host’s response to infection.
 It leads to a rampant inflammatory response and suppresses the immune response.

-In Sepsis, the body’s immune system goes into overuse mode, setting off overall inflammation.
+In Sepsis, the body’s immune system goes into overuse mode, worsening overall inflammation.
 This inflammatory response can damage organs, leading to organ failure and, in some cases, even death.
 Recognizing the signs and symptoms of Sepsis is crucial for early intervention.
 Common indicators include fever, rapid heart rate, and difficulty breathing.

 Understanding the causes of Sepsis is also necessary.
 Many infections, such as bacteria, viruses, fungi, or parasites, can cause sepsis.
 It doesn’t matter if you are male or female, newborn or older.
 Also, it has shown various benefits in terms of this disease and proved to be very helpful.